The invitation has no date or time. I don’t even know who is hosting. All I have is the address: Facebook.com.

 Although a few acquaintances ignore my nod, sympathetic strangers make up numbers.
 I do have limits, of course.
 The robotic picture-frame types twenty years my junior who stop to say ‘hey babe’ don’t even get a thumbs up.
 Nor do the actual creeps.

 The eeriest part is the right-hand side of the room where Les Lanciers is in full swing, starring a gallery of participants from my past and present.
 I spot former colleagues dancing with my cousin who is standing on the toes of an old school friend of mine, and I soon get the feeling that romantic interests from previous decades may appear from behind sofas ready to throw beer in my face or ask for an encore.
-I hope they don’t all turn up at the same time.
 The thought makes me long for home.

 The other advantage of having private members areas is that they keep the synthetic moral high ground away from the main dancehall, thereby preventing the throwing of soggy fruit from the galleries.
-I can’t wait to waltz in the Facebook ballroom without stepping in food waste and the desperate ‘I-was-nice-to-someone/told a wrong human off’-puddles that so often stain the Twitter floor.
+I can’t wait to waltz in the Facebook ballroom without stepping in food waste or the desperate mob puddles that so often stain the Twitter floor.
 I know it’s nothing personal, but rotten eggs and group sentimentality always stink whoever they’re aimed at.

 Well done, Facebook.
 I can get used to this.
 I’m even feeling confident enough to start giving points.
 Or so I thought.
 But the awards system is complex.
 A woman managing the slow foxtrot in her wheelchair can easily score lower than a drunk who is swaying from side to side on the spot.
 Points are elusive, even indiscriminate.
 Where judges and contestants overlap, awards take on a reciprocal, somewhat inflated quality.